carpentries/carpentries.org-archive/pages/core-team-projects.md

 </summary>

 #### Communications Strategy and Implementation Plan
 As you may remember, [we developed our community communications strategy in Q1](https://carpentries.org/blog/2019/04/how-and-why-we-communicate/), an exercise that allowed us to define our goals around use of our communications platforms, outline the audiences we communicate to, and integrate inclusivity practices for all communications on The Carpentries channels.
 [We then started implementing it across our platforms and resources in Q2](https://carpentries.org/blog/2019/07/carpentries-comms-strategy/) and have continued with this implementation work in Q3.
 One of our primary goals for this year is to empower our community members to document and share their knowledge and experiences on our community blog, YouTube channel](https://www.youtube.com/thecarpentries) and other community spaces.
 Our [communications “how-to” guides](https://docs.carpentries.org/topic_folders/communications/guides/index.html) in our handbook are one primary tool we are currently using to achieve this, so have a read and let us know what other guides you would like The Carpentries team to make available for you.

-#### Equity, Inclusion, and Accessibility Roadmap
-In Q2, we collaborated with our community, staff team, and leaders in the open science/open data community, to develop an [Equity, Inclusion, and Accessibility Roadmap](https://carpentries.org/files/assessment/equity_inclusion_accessibility_roadmap.pdf).
-This roadmap appreciates where we are, plans where we want to go, and maps out how we can get there.
-It is our overarching plan that outlines objectives for each [staff team](https://carpentries.org/blog/2019/02/projects-teams-job-plans/) and program, and performance goals to help us meet our objectives.
-We shared our process for developing this roadmap in [two previous](https://carpentries.org/blog/2019/05/equity-inclusion-accessibility-roadmap/) [blog posts](https://carpentries.org/blog/2019/06/eia-roadmap-release/).
-In Q3, we identified the need to develop metrics for all of our performance goals, and started researching metrics and performance indicators.

-Many people contributed to the thinking and strategy to develop this roadmap, including The Carpentries Staff Team, Instructor Development Committee, Code of Conduct Committee, Dr. Hadley Wickam, Dr. Heather Turner, Dr. Joslynn Lee, and Dr. Mel Chua.
-Thanks to you all for helping advance our equity, inclusion, and accessibility goals.
-We invite everyone to continue contributing to the ideas in our roadmap by filing an issue on the [equity-and-inclusion GitHub repository](https://github.com/carpentries/equity-and-inclusion/issues).

 #### The Carpentries Values
 As our community coalesces into a shared identity as “The Carpentries”, defining our core values is a priority.
 Our community values shape everything from the ways that we communicate, to the work that we take on, to the funding opportunities we pursue.
 [Feedback from our community members](https://carpentries.org/blog/2019/09/carpentries-values-update-and-question-three/) has been, and will continue to be, vital in articulating these values.
 We are looking forward to continuing these conversations and formulating these values with our community in Q4 and beyond.
 For everyone who has interacted / collaborated with members of The Carpentries community in workshops, conferences or across different initiatives, take a few minutes to answer three questions via [GitHub](https://github.com/carpentries/conversations/issues/21), [our community Discussion channel](https://carpentries.topicbox.com/groups/discuss/T9029fc4692993ab1/input-needed-help-us-articulate-the-carpentries-values) or anonymously via [this Google Form](https://forms.gle/gZmafyLVKAHBqfgc6).